anais-f/42_ft_transcendence/services/game/app/usecases/managers/gameManager/gameManager.md

 ### `startTimeOut(pID, ms?)`

-Starts a timeout for a player.
-When the timeout expires, `leaveGame(pID)` is called automatically.
+Starts a timeout for a game.
+When the timeout expires, `leaveGame()` is called automatically.
 The timeout duration is configurable.

 - Called in `requestGame` for locked games (when both players are pre-assigned)